zackstout/beatles-songwriting/README.md

 - Ex: D-F-A vs F-A-C
 - _This boy_
 - _Tell me why_
+- (p.
+64) You're going to lose that girl, I will, penny lane
+- (p.
+65) All a variation on the original Three-chord I-IV-I-V, adding in vi-for-I and ii-for-IV.

 #### (b) The diatonic walk: I-ii and beyond

+- I-ii-iii-IV-V walk
 - _Don't let me down_
 - _Getting better_
-- _Boys don't cry_, _Like a rolling stone_
+- _Boys don't cry_, _Like a rolling stone_ (Hendrix cover)

 #### (c) ii-V-I - the role of ii as a 'pre-dominant'

-- So, if ii is substituted for IV, we get the... ii-V-I!
+- So, if ii is substituted for IV, in the familiar IV-V-I, we get the... ii-V-I!
+- Which descends two perfect fifths.

 ##### Voice leading in a ii-V

 - The 3rd of the ii wants to push up (a whole tone) to the root of the V, and its seventh wants to pull down a semitone to its third.
+- (p.
+67) Voice leading in the iim7-V7 change
+- Minor seven goes down a semitone to become 3rd of V7
+- Minor third goes up a tone to become root of V7
+- And the root goes down a perfect fifth to become root
+- We should investigate why/how this differs from V7-I voice leading... (where 7 goes down a semitone, 3 goes up one.)

 ##### Ending a section with a prepared Perfect cadence

+- Can use the ii-V-I to end a song or section.
 - _Got to get you into my life_
 - _Tell me why_

 ##### Ending a section with an Imperfect cadence

 - (p.
-69) A simple ii-V to end it, leave things "hanging"
+70) A simple ii-V to end it, leave things "hanging".
 - _It won't be long_
+- Oh Darling and I'm a Loser
 - _Sun king_

 ##### The four-chord cycle revisited - ii-V-I-vi

+- Start the Doo Wop sequence, I-vi-ii-V, a bar late, so it's vi-ii-V...e.g.
+Am-Dm-G
+- (and it becomes a ii-V-I! -- Reinterpreting the V as new I!)
+- (p.
+71) So we get a ii-V-I-vi (??? -- if we actually cycle by 2 chords, and don't reinterpret V as I)
+- That seems to be what we get if we start 2 bars late, not one bar late...
+Hmm..
+I guess it's 2 chords per bar.
+- All my loving (0:00-0:06), Fool on the hill (0:17-0:23)
 - _How do you do it?_
+- (p.
+72) And sure, we also see just VI-V-I-vi (I want to hold your hand)

-### Substitution summary - the diatonic 'families'
+#### Substitution summary - the diatonic 'families'

 - Tonic family (I, vi, iii): stability
 - Subdominant family (IV, ii): movement away from tonic